-- 1. The Tentative and Adopted Budget will anticipate a cost of living adjustment (COLA) of 1.5% on the District's total computational revenue. - a.
-A 1.5% COLA results in approximately \$1,713,051 additional unrestricted general fund revenues compared to FY 2020-21. - 2.
-The Tentative and Adopted Budget continues to reflect the receipt of SCFF hold harmless funding, calculated from FY 2017-18 total computational revenue plus subsequent years' COLAs. - a.
+- 1. The Adopted Budget anticipates a cost of living adjustment (COLA) of 5.07% on the District's total computational revenue. - a.
+A 5.07% COLA results in approximately \$5,790,113 additional unrestricted general fund revenues compared to FY 2020-21. - 2.
+The Adopted Budget continues to reflect the receipt of SCFF hold harmless funding, calculated from FY 2017-18 total computational revenue plus subsequent years' COLAs. - a.
 Related roll-back funding will continue to be set aside in a designated special reserve. - 3.
-The FY 2021-22 Tentative and Adopted Budgets will be balanced, to the greatest extent possible, through the use of: - a.
+The FY 2021-22 Adopted Budget will be balanced, to the greatest extent possible, through the use of: - a.
 Budgetary reductions; - b.
 Salary and benefit savings from unfilled vacant and budgeted positions; - c.
 Use of hold harmless funding; and - d.
 One-time reliance on federal stimulus dollars, as appropriate. - 4.
-The FY 2021-22 Tentative and Adopted Budgets will have a contingency reserve of no less than 8%. - 5.
+The FY 2021-22 Tentative and Adopted Budgets will have a contingency reserve of no less than 8% - 5.
 The District and colleges will use planning documents and planning processes as a basis for the development of expenditure budgets.